Coldge/promocodium/AAAreadme.md

 ### div.part-4
 Those are just my social media.
 Ignore them.

-# control
+# control (index.html)
-This is a really, really, REALLY secretive one.Remember about what I said in **dive.part-3**?
+This is a really, really, REALLY secretive one.
+Remember about what I said in **dive.part-3**?
 Yeah like that but this one's more private and **only you and me are allowed know this**.

 - If I press Ctrl+shift+f, a search bar must appear with an enter button. it looks like something in **meke-meke-mooie.html**, I know the name's kinda stupid.
 The search bar has to float on the botton right corner.